ImShyMike/HandGestures/README.md

 # This callback will be used as the main callback and it is called on every frame
 def main_callback_func(hand, detected_gestures, hand_scale, hand_positions):
+    # Using 'detected_gestures' you can set which gesture is being detected
+    # (this may look redundant but it is needed as sometimes multiple gestures are detected at once)
     if not detected_gestures:
         handler.set_gesture(hand, Gestures.NONE)
         return

     if Gestures.OK in detected_gestures:
+        # Here, FIST takes priority over OK (if both are present)
         if Gestures.FIST in detected_gestures:
             handler.set_gesture(hand, Gestures.FIST)
         else: